Things to do

 There is a central 2-mile circuit with the option to take three additional loops to extend your ride to 7 miles.
 These routes follow wide gravel tracks and are waymarked with round posts with the appropriate coloured bands.

 Our ‘Through the Forest’ singletrack route is recommended for cyclists with some basic off-road riding skills and is not suitable for trailers or tag-a-longs.
-The trail offers an exciting cycling challenge and includes technical bends and tight turns as it winds its way through the pine Forest and open heathland.
+The trail offers an exciting cycling challenge and includes technical bends and tight turns as it winds its way through the pine forest and open heathland.
 The trail is edged by rocks and is waymarked with rectangular posts with blue arrows.

 The Bike Park is an exciting place for experienced cyclists to develop their skills.
-Designed in conjunction with local riders and the Forestry Commission, these natural elements require balance and riding skills to traverse and jump.
+Designed in conjunction with local riders and Forestry England, these natural elements require balance and riding skills to traverse and jump.
 The Pump Track is a sculptured track that includes berms and dips and encourages the rider to “pump” their way around the track with limited pedaling.

 Please note: riders should be appropriately equipped and sufficiently experienced before attempting the jumps and other challenges.
 Please read the safety advice and emergency contact information found at the entrance.
 The Bike Park can be located using rocket.laugh.stew in the what3words application.

 Our Cycling Code